 Puma’s pouncing logo conveys action and excitement.
 H&M’s logo helps their brand stand out in busy high-streets and malls.
 Uniqlo does the same, but with a red background and white text.

-Next time you’re out and about on the street, take a moment to look at each store’s logo.
+Next time you’re out and about on the street, take a moment to look at each boutique’s logo.
 Which ones do you immediately notice and recognize?